Travel Route: Rohtang La Pass – Old Manali

-• There is always work in progress on the roads, it’s fascinating to watch the labor-intensive methods.
+The roads are always under construction.
+It’s fascinating to watch the labor-intensive methods.
 And to note that the traffic never stops due to construction – I can’t see that ever happen in the USA, the road would be closed until it’s all completed.

-• Indian road signs are playful, catchy, snappy and pointed.
-The road from Leh to Manali is 18 hrs of switchbacks over five mountain passes, so most of them focus on safety.
-As we climbed the Rohtang La, the landscape became greener & greener, and the message below was spotted on the side of the road.
-Here are a few other great messages:
+Indian road signs are playful, catchy, snappy, and pointed.
+The road from Leh to Manali is 18 hrs of switchbacks over five mountain passes, so most of the road signs are focus on one issue, safe – driving.
+As we climbed the Rohtang La, the landscape became greener and greener.

 o Enemies of the road-liquor, speed & load